Azure/batch-shipyard/docs/68-batch-shipyard-federation.md

 proxy when selecting a target pool to schedule to.
 * Scheduling slot: Each compute node can contain up to max tasks per node scheduling slots as specified during pool allocation.
-* Available scheduling slots: the number of compute nodes within a pool that can run a task.
+* Available scheduling slots: the number of available task scheduling slots across all compute nodes within a pool that can run a task.
 The formula representing this metric is:
-`(nodes in idle state + nodes in running state) * max_tasks_per_node`.
+`(nodes in idle state + nodes in running state) * max tasks per node`.

 ```
                                                                          +-------------+